brycie-boy/The_Cosmos/Wholesome kamma.md

 ## Wholesome kamma #🧠

 Wholesome [[kamma]] is an action that is beneficial to the agent, morally commendable, and brings pleasant fruits.
-It is [[kamma]] that ripens into good fortune and happiness, or a heavenly experience.
-The criterion for judging [[kamma]] as wholesome is its underlying motives, or "roots".
-There are three wholesome roots:
+It is [[kamma]] that ripens into good fortune and happiness, or a "heavenly experience".
+The criterion for judging [[kamma]] as wholesome is its underlying motives, or "roots"; these are [[The three wholesome roots]].

-- generosity
-- loving-kindness
-- wisdom

 Related: [[Unwholesome kamma]]